kabilan1290/crypto/challenge/nite CTF/Variablezz/README.md

 - We can assume the encrypted value for n =  *8194393930139798* should be derived from the expression (a*pow(110,3)+b*pow(110,2)+c*110+d) or ax^3+bx^2+cx+d where x =110
 - For the second encrypted value i = *7130326565974613* should be derived from the expression  (a*pow(105,3)+b*pow(105,2)+c*105+d) or ax^3+bx^2+cx+d where x =105 and so on for the next characters.
 - Initial thought process is  divide the encrypted value with known values x^3+x^2+x accordingly and notice the result.
+- encrypted value of n / x^3+x^2+x  where x is 110 ,encrypted value of i / x^3+x^2+x  where x is 105 and so on for the next 2 characters t,e

      <center><img src="none/powerless.jpg" width="400" height="300" /></center>
+- when doing so we are getting the values 6100605214,6100788074,6100404637,6100945996 which all seems similar and have a slight changes.
+- I took the resultant value of n and named it powerless = 6100605214
+- My approach is to substitue standard ascii characters 0-127 in x^3+x^2+x and multiply with powerless,By doing so i can compare these values to encrypted values and map them to characters